MasazI/tiny_distributed_tf/README.md

 # tiny_distributed_tf
-tiny_distributed_tf is a tiny implementaion of distributed tensorflow
+tiny_distributed_tf is a tiny implementaion of distributed tensorflow.
+Regression of airquality's data.

 # Dependencies
 - tensorflow (>=0.10)